pingcap/docs-appdev/en/for-hibernate-orm.md

     ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_bin AUTO_INCREMENT=758190
     ```

-2. From line 116 to line 128: inserts demo rows into the table with the constructed `User` instances and `Order` instances.
+2. Inserts demo rows into the table with the constructed `User` instances and `Order` instances.
-3. Line 130: updates the `Example$Order` table by modifying the `Order` instance.
+3. Updates the `Example$Order` table by modifying the `Order` instance.
-4. Line 133: removes one row from the `Example$Order` table.
+4. Removes one row from the `Example$Order` table.
-5. From line 135 to line 140: executes a query which joins the `Example$User` table and the `Example$Order` table and gets the name of the user whose total order price is greater than `500`.
+5. Executes a query which joins the `Example$User` table and the `Example$Order` table and gets the name of the user whose total order price is greater than `500`.

 The contents of `Example.java`: